APRIL 1942.

 - Apr 29.
 Japanese land on Mindanao, southern Philippine Islands

 - Apr 29.
-Japanese naval landing force occupies former RAAF seaplane base at Tulagi, Solomons
+Japanese naval landing force occupies former RAAF seaplane base at Tulagi, Solomons.

 - Apr 30.
 PBYs evacuate military and civilian personnel from Corregidor.